-This chapter is introducing research report on effects of HIV/AIDS on social development of children aged 4-6years at Poywech School.
-The chapter comprises of background of the study, statement of the problem, purpose of the study, objectives of the study, significance of the study, delimitations and limitations of the study and definition of operational and conceptual terms.
+This chapter is introducing research report on effects of HI V/AIDS on social development of children aged 4-6years in Kalungi sub-county, Nakasongola District.
+The chapter comprises of background of the sub county- study, statement of the problem, purpose of the study, objectives of the study, significance of the study, delimitations and limitations of the study and definition of operational and conceptual terms.